jonitram/aspambot/README.md

-# Pokemon Box Clearing Bot
+# Nintendo Switch A Spamming Bot

 Upon plugging the Arduino into the Switch through a USB Type B to USB Type C cable, the bot will spam the a button for the number of minutes specified